Nakajima Ki-84 Hayate: Design and development

+In April 1943, the prototype performed its maiden flight from Ojima Airfield.
+Joined by a second prototype two months later, the flight test programme proceeded quickly and relatively trouble-free.
+Both prototypes, along with several further aircraft drawn from an initial service trials batch of 73 airframes, were delivered to the Tachikawa Army Air Arsenal for evaluation.
+The type was favourably received at this time, IJAAS pilots often praised its performance, although it was observed that the aircraft was unable to attain the maximum speed that had been set out by the Koku Hombu, only attaining 624 kmh (388 mph) during flight trials.
+Nevertheless, it was able to demonstrate the best performance of any Japanese aircraft ready for mass production at that time.
+In October 1943, intensive service trials intended to reproduce operational conditions were initiated by an experimental unit, the first such unit to receive the Ki-84.
+Performing positively during these trials, the aircraft was promptly accepted into IJAAS service and Nakajima was instructed to proceed with mass production of the type.
+Only minor changes were made across the service trials batch, which was produced by August 1943 and March 1944, including fuselage modifications for ease of production as well as reshaping of the fin and rudder to improve control during takeoff.

-It was the Nakajima firm's own-designed 35.8 L displacement, Ha-45 Homare ("Praise" or "Honor") air-cooled eighteen-cylinder radial engine, first accepted for military use in 1941, that gave the Hayate its high speed and prowess in combat.
-Derived from the Nakajima Homare engines common to many Japanese aircraft, the Hayate used several versions of the Homare engine, including the carbureted model 21 and the fuel-injected model 23 versions of the engine.
+It was the Nakajima firm's own-designed 35.8 L displacement, Ha-45 Homare ("Praise" or "Honor") air-cooled eighteen-cylinder radial engine, first accepted for military use in 1941, that has been credited with enabling the aircraft to attain high speeds.
+Derived from the Nakajima Homare engines common to many Japanese aircraft, the Hayate was powered by multiple versions of the Homare engine, including the carbureted model 21 and the fuel-injected model 23 versions of the engine.
 Most Homare engines used water injection to aid the supercharger in giving the Ki-84 a rated 1,491 kW (2,000 hp) at takeoff.
 This combination theoretically gave it a climb rate and top speed roughly competitive with the top Allied fighters.
 Initial Hayate testing at Tachikawa in early summer 1943 saw test pilot Lieutenant Funabashi reach a maximum level airspeed of 624 km/h (387 mph) in the second prototype.
 In 1946, US Technical Intelligence bench-tested a Homare 45, Model 21 engine and verified the engine's maximum horsepower output using 96 octane AvGas, plus methanol injection.